 Merck and GlaxoSmithKline, two large pharmaceutical companies, have developed and commercialized vaccines (Gardasil® and Cervarix®, respectively) that are designed to protect against infection from several specific subtypes of HPV.
-Merck is also developing a new broad spectrum HPV vaccine, V503, which is presently under advanced clinical development.
+Merck is also developing a new broad spectrum HPV vaccine, V503, which is presently being considered by the FDA for license.